-The next morning, a bus that was supposed to bring us to Krabi didn't show up.
-Upon further investigation, we realized that nothing from our itinerary was actually booked, but our credit card had been charged.
+The next morning, a bus that was supposed to bring us to Krabi didn’t show up.
+Upon further investigation, we realized that no one booked anything from our itinerary, but they had charged our credit card.

-We should've already realized that we'd been scammed when the same tuk-tuk driver simply disappeared while we were visiting a temple, before we even paid him.
-He got a commission from the booking, so of course he wasn't going to wait for our 10 baht.
+We should’ve already realized that the driver had scammed us when the same tuk-tuk driver simply disappeared while we were visiting a temple, before we even paid him.
+He got a commission from the booking, so of course he wasn’t going to wait for our 10 baht.